 In addition, if you are being sponsored by an individual other than yourself, we need a completed Sponsor Certification Form which states that he/she will pay for your tuition, fees, and living expenses for the duration of your studies at Boston University School of Law.

 There is no need for a bank letter or financial statement, but we need an original English language letter from your sponsor which states that the organization will pay for your tuition, fees, and living expenses for the duration of your studies at Boston University School of Law.
 This letter must be signed, dated, and on official letterhead.
-If the sponsorship includes additional factors, like the Pre-LLM program, and/or living expenses for dependents, that information must be included in the letter.
+If the sponsorship includes additional factors, like the summer Legal English Program, and/or living expenses for dependents, that information must be included in the letter.

 Sample Financial Document/Bank Letter